 In their research into 'Can The Home Ever Be Safe?' - a publication that looked into the need to improve safety in the built environment of homes and gardens - the Society wrote: "RoSPA considers the provision of reinforcement of the wall substructure to ensure the safe fixing of European Standard stair gates should be included in the specification of all new and refurbished homes."

-We spoke to home safety expert Roger Cheetham, from Clippasafe, in one of our Safety Q&A sessions.
+We also spoke to home safety expert Roger Cheetham, from Clippasafe, in one of our Safety Q&A sessions.
 Here's one important question he answered about stair gates:

 Q: "My little girl is fascinated by our stairs.
 We have stairgates but I'm not sure when and how to teach her how to go up and down safely - any tips?"